/ 15 min read

 Building a Shopify store is a challenging journey.
 Watching something you started from scratch grow into a successful e-commerce business is incredibly rewarding.

 There comes a time when you may want a change.
 This could be because you want to start a new business, spend more time with your family and friends, deal with a health issue, or pursue a hobby you've always wanted to focus on.
 Selling your business can give you the money you need to chase after your next projects or passions.

 This guide covers:

 4 options to sell your store — with pros & cons of each.

-TL;DR: Selling a business is often complicated and lengthy depending on the method and platform you choose–but it doesn't have to be.
-OpenStore's data-driven pricing method delivers better offers in a fraction of the time, enabling you to confidently sell your business in as little as a week.
+tl;dr Whether you use a broker, a business marketplace, or your own network, selling a Shopify business can often be a complex and lengthy process — but it doesn't have to be.
+OpenStore's data-driven pricing method delivers accurate offers in a fraction of the time, allowing you to sell your business in as little as 2 weeks.

 This is step one — scratch that, step zero.
 You need to be sure this is the right decision for you; creating and growing a business is a sentimental affair.
-Evaluate the reasons you’re considering it in the first place and make sure you’re all-in on the decision to sell.
+Consider the reasons behind your decision to sell in the first place.

-Finding someone dedicated to take over the day-to-day of your business is a good option.
-Consider what you want from a prospective party's motives, ambitions, and plans for expanding your company.
+Finding someone who's committed to taking over the day-to-day operations of your store is a good option.
+Think about what you want from a potential buyer's goals and plans for growing your business.